 Amount and Weight of Drugs

 Multiple drugs would be an argument for the prosecutors in drug crime cases.
-If someone is found with multiple drugs, typically they're not going to be using all of those drugs.
+If someone is found with various drugs, typically, they're not going to be using all of those drugs.

 They're probably going to be selling them to various people, depending on what the individuals want, drug-wise.
 So, multiple drugs would be a factor in making an argument that someone is selling versus using.

-The amount and weight of drugs found, in other words, if you have thousands of dollars' worth of drugs on you, you're going to have pretty tough argument to say you're going to use all that for yourself.
+The amount and weight of drugs found, in other words, if you have thousands of dollars worth of drugs on you, you're going to have a pretty tough argument to say you're going to use all that for yourself.

 The prosecutors are going to argue that the reason you have so much is so that you can sell it.
-So, the amount of drugs is certainly another indicator that someone is selling drugs versus using them for their own person use.
+So, the amount of drugs is undoubtedly another indicator that someone is selling drugs versus using them for personal use.

 Defenses for Drug Sales Cases in California

-Why is that important some people might ask?
-Because getting convicted is much more serious than getting a straight possession case.
+Why is that important, some people might ask?
+Because getting convicted is much more severe than getting a straight possession case.

-Because there's a lot of Propositions and things used and set up to help people who are addicted to drugs — help them clean their record, help them stay out of jail, help them stay out of prison.
+Because there are a lot of Propositions and laws set up to help people who are addicted to drugs — help them clean their record, help them stay out of jail, help them stay out of prison.
+For example, Proposition 36 allows for drug treatment instead of jail time for non-violent drug offenders, and Proposition 47 reclassifies certain drug offenses as misdemeanors instead of felonies.

-So, that's why it's so important if you can, to try and differentiate someone who is selling from someone who is using.
+So, that's why it's essential to differentiate someone who is selling from someone who is using.
 The user is going to get treated much better than the seller.

-But, certainly looking at all of these factors is something that will help us make a decision and best defend you in a criminal case where you're charged with sales, possession for sales or anything related to that, like for example, transportation of drugs for the purpose of sales.
+But, certainly looking at all of these factors is something that will help us make a decision and best defend you in a criminal case where you're charged with sales, possession for sales or anything related to that, like for example, transportation of drugs for sales.